 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Colorectal cancer screening (continued) months for patients not at high risk after the patient received a screening colonoscopy.
 Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema.
 Screening fecal-occult blood tests for patients 45 years and older.
-Once In-Network Out-of-Network every 12 months.
+Once every 12 months.
 Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
 Once every 3 years.
 Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
 Once every 3 years.
 Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy.
 Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
 Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.
 Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.

-What you must pay What you must pay when you get these when you get these services services In-Network Out-of-Network Services that are covered for you Dental services \$0 copay for Diagnostic (Preventive) Services and Non-Routine (Emergency) No prior authorization required.
+61 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay What you must pay when you get these when you get these services services Out-of-Network Services that are covered for you In-Network Dental services \$0 copay for Diagnostic (Preventive) Services and Non-Routine (Emergency) No prior authorization required.
 The amount Services you pay for these services does not apply to your yearly maximum out-of-pocket.
-50% coinsurance for Restorative, In general, preventive dental services (such Endodontics, Periodontics, Prosthodontics as cleaning, routine dental exams, and (Removable & Fixed), Implant Services, dental x-rays) are not covered by Original Oral/Maxillofacial Surgery, and Adjunctive Medicare.
+50% coinsurance for Restorative.
+In general, preventive dental services (such Endodontics, Periodontics, Prosthodontics as cleaning, routine dental exams, and (Removable & Fixed), Implant Services, dental x-rays) are not covered by Original Oral/Maxillofacial Surgery, Adjunctive Medicare.
 However, Medicare currently pays General Services for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover: Diagnostic (Preventive) Services You pay \$0 copay for the following services: Routine exams Cleanings (prophylaxis or periodontal) Bitewing x-rays Full mouth x-rays, conebeam and/or panorex (1 complete series) Topical fluoride and fluoride varnish Periapical x-ray (limited to the dollar amount of a full mouth series) Brush biopsy Non-Routine (Emergency) Services You pay \$0 copay for the following services: Problem-focused exams Restorative Services You pay a 50% coinsurance for the following services: Core build up (tooth requires root canal therapy)
+In addition, we cover: Diagnostic (Preventive) Services You pay \$0 copay for the following services: Routine exams

+- Cleanings (prophylaxis or periodontal)

+- Bitewing x-rays

+- Full mouth x-rays, conebeam and/or panorex (1 complete series)

+- Topical fluoride and fluoride varnish

+- Periapical x-ray (limited to the dollar amount of a full mouth series)

+- Brush biopsy

+Non-Routine (Emergency) Services You pay \$0 copay for the following services:

+Problem-focused exams